 In the early 1870′s, Jess Hoffman made the very first bar of Grandpa’s Pine Tar Soap from his own recipe on his family farm, located in Tippecanoe, Ohio.
 During an era of innovation, this family recipe was proclaimed for its restorative and cleansing benefits.
 As Grandpa’s Pine Tar Soap continued to earn praise and popularity, Grandpa went back into the kitchen and created more specialty soaps for different purposes.
 Today, you can find a whole line of soaps that have been thoughtfully crafted.
 We are confident that you will enjoy his products as generations have since the first batch was sold in 1878.

-I came across Grandpa’s Wonder Pine Tar Soap when looking for a soap for my beard.
+I came across Grandpa’s Wonder Pine Tar Soap when looking for a beard soap.
 The longer I grew my beard, the harder I found it to manage.
 I know there is a school of thought that says beard growers should not wash their beards everyday, because it strips the natural oils that keep your beard healthy.
 However, I’m the type of person that needs to wash my beard everyday.
 I do not necessarily engage in strenuous activities that get it particularly dirty, but I’m obsessive enough that I need to wash it everyday.
 As it started to get longer, I noticed that no combination of shampoo and conditioner or regular bar soap would give me the results I wanted.

 After doing some searches, I saw that two-time World Full Beard Natural Champion Jack Passion is an advocate of using Grandpa’s Wonder Pine Tar Soap.
 Take a look at Passion’s beard in the video below and you’ll see that he obviously knows a thing or two when it comes to growing an epic beard, and he has some good things to say about Grandpa’s Wonder Pine Tar Soap as well.